arghpy/convex_layers_GUI/README.md

-# Computationl Geometry Project
+# Convex Layers

 This project is a small implementation for computing convex layers.
-It was developed as part of a university course on the subject Computational Geometry.
+It was developed with the goal of practicing creation of GUI Appllications in python.

 ## Contents

 The project includes the following:

-- Implementation of an application in which the user can draw points by clicking and a series of buttons, one of which computes and displays the convex layers formed around the points and the other which resets everything
+- Implementation of an application in which the user can draw points by clicking and compute the convex layers formed around the points

 - Project documentation in the form of a LaTeX file and a .pdf file

-- Presentation in the form of a PowerPoint file

 ## Requirements

-To run this project, you will need:

-- Python version 3.10
+Python version 3.10

 ## Running

-Simply run **`final_project.py`** as any other program:
+Simply run `final_project.py` as any other python program (regardless if it's a UNIX system or Windows):

 ```
 $: python3 final_project.py
 ```

-## Credits

-This project was developed by _Andrei Suba_ and _Silaghi-Fartan Stefan_ as part of the Computational Geometry course at West University of Timisoara.